winitzki/scall/tutorial/programming_dhall.md

 let _ = fix : ∀(F : Type → Type) → Functor F → F (LFix F) → LFix F
 let _ = unfix : ∀(F : Type → Type) → Functor F → LFix F → F (LFix F)
 ```
+These functions are each other's inverses, showing that the types `LFix F` and `F (LFix F)` are isomorphic.
+The code of those functions is general and works for every pattern functor `F`.

 Similarly, there exist general isomorphisms `fixT` and `unfixT` for type constructor fixpoints.
-These methods require a `Functor` evidence with respect to the second type parameter of `F` (while the first type parameter is held fixed):
+These methods require a `Functor` evidence with respect to the _second_ type parameter of `F` (while the first type parameter is held fixed).
+We will express the code of `fixT` and `unfixT` via the functions `fix` and `unfix` defined before:

 ```dhall
 let fixT : ∀(F : Type → Type → Type) → ∀(a : Type) → Functor (F a) → F a (LFixT F a) → LFixT F a